rootiest/zippy-klipper_config/guides/GUIDE-macros.md

     start_print BED_TEMP={first_layer_bed_temperature} EXTRUDER_TEMP={first_layer_temperature[initial_extruder] + extruder_temperature_offset[initial_extruder]} CHAMBER_TEMP={chamber_temperature}

 > Note: In most cases you could get away with using just `{first_layer_temperature}` for the extruder temp, but the one used above is a better, more inclusive option that will account for edge cases like printers with multiple extruders while also still working perfectly for more traditional builds.

+> Note: SuperSlicer also has a checkbox that will prevent the slicer from adding ***any*** start gcode automatically.
+This can be used to negate the need for the "dummy" `M109`/`M190` commands, but you may need to add additional gcode to your `START_PRINT` macro to ensure all the correct commands are being executed.
+>
+> Otherwise: the code snippet provided above will function correctly with the slicer still allowed to add its own commands.

 Additionally, the PrusaSlicer format shown in the above section is also compatible with SuperSlicer.
 Or they can be combined to cover every possible build scenario: